 - number of times throughout the agreement that you require data to be disseminated

 - nature of the service requested

-Costs will be based on a daily rate of the analytical resource involved.
-Each request will be individually costed including a charge for assessing the request.
+Costs are based on a daily rate of the analytical resource involved.
+Each request will be individually costed, including a charge for assessing the request.